mahirbarot/hsp-cms-demo-v1/content/hero/hero.md

 ---
-title: "Shaping the Future"
+title: Shaping the Future by mahir
-subtitle: "Client Satisfaction Is Our Profit"
+subtitle: Client Satisfaction Is Our Profit
-backgroundImage: "/images/bg-hero-hs.jpg"
+backgroundImage: /images/bg-hero-hs.jpg
 published: true
 ---